 “I [initially] emailed Ms. Linz about the original proposal,” Li said.
 “At the time, she was the Student Council faculty member.
 She was like, ‘Yeah, that’s cool.’
 I [also] asked Ms. Campbell [later on], and administrative support has been pretty great.”

-In order to collect the funds needed to purchase components for the garden beds, Li submitted a proposal to Roots & Shoots, an organization founded by Jane Goodall that gives small grants to students who want to pursue environmental projects.
-Li used the $250 grant to buy eight bags of soil and cedar lumber for the wooden frames.
-He focused on buying high-quality wood, but settled for plain and sandy soil because the native plants he planned on planting were capable of growing in the dry Texan soil.
+In order to collect the funds needed to purchase components for the garden beds, Li submitted a proposal to Roots & Shoots, an organization founded by Jane Goodall that gives small grants to students in order to support projects and fund youth activism.
+Li used part of the $250 grant to buy eight bags of soil and cedar lumber for the wooden frames, saving some for similar expenses in the future, including soil and building materials.
+He focused on buying high-quality wood, but settled for plain and clay-filled soil because the native plants he planned on planting were capable of growing in the dry Texan soil.

 “[The cedar lumber] was really expensive – the gold standard – because it’s very rot-resistant and will last for longer,” Li said.
 “You can treat other types of wood with copper or arsenic, but in the future, we might want to put in edible things.
-[For soil] I ended up buying a brand called Texas Native because they take soil and mix it with composted forest products.
-But it doesn’t matter because it’s still plain and sandy.
-There’s no real need for nutrients; down here in Austin, the soil in the mountainous area is just huge chunks of limestone with clay.
+[For soil] I ended up buying a brand called Texas Native because they take local soil and mix it with composted forest products.
+But it doesn’t matter because it’s still plain [and] mostly inorganic clay.
+There’s no real need for nutrients; native plants don’t need to be fertilized like a food crop would be [because] they’re able to make good use of the nutrients inherently present in our local soils.
+Down here in Austin, the soil in the mountainous area is just huge chunks of limestone with clay.
 Over where I live, it’s even more clay.”

 In his search for environment-related grant programs, Li also contacted Wild Ones, an organization hoping to promote biodiversity through environmentally friendly landscaping.
 He received the $250 Lorrie Otto Seeds for Education grant, and used the funds to buy native plants for the garden.
 He also received native plant seeds from a nature festival last year.

 In addition to garnering resources from a range of events and organizations, Li also collected a lot of the seeds he sowed from various neighborhoods, parks, and roads.
-Some of the plants that Li planted include a Gregg’s mistflower, a chili pequin, and a lanceleaf coreopsis given to him by his gardener friends from Round Rock.
+Some of the plants that Li planted include a Gregg’s mistflower, a chiltepin, and a lanceleaf coreopsis given to him by his gardener friend from Round Rock.

 “For seeds, we planted a standing cypress, which is really heat- and drought-tolerant, and it’s very pretty,” Li said.
 “Then there’s prairie fire, which is also called an Indian paintbrush.
 It’s part of a family called broomrapes and it parasitizes the roots of grasses.
 I didn’t realize it was parasitic until I did more research on it afterward.
 It’s not going to kill the grass but maybe the grass will grow worse.”